thddbptnsndshs/idioms/tmp-2022-idioms-draft.md

 This paper shows that, just like in English, idiom chunks in control environments in Russian can give rise to idiomatic interpretations.
 If Burukina's (2020) logic were followed through, one would be forced to postulate an additional ECM-like structural source for accusative object-control verbs as well as subject control with the putative controller inside the infinitival clause.
 This effectively amounts to restating the original question of why idiomatic readings are compatible with some verbs under some circumstances without actually answering it.
 It would also require an additional mechanism of accusative case assignment and nominative case assignment.

-The paper is laid out as follows. (contents)
+The paper is laid out as follows.
+Section 1.2 reviews the idiom diagnostic; Section 1.3 contains our proposal.
+Section 2 is devoted to control and Russian control predicates in particular: Section 2.1 provides some background on the definition of control, raising and exceptional case marking (ECM); Section 2.2 discusses how control can be distinguished syntactically; semantic restrictions on arguments of control predicates are described in Section 2.3.
+Section 3 presents the data that is problematic for the idiom test logic, our analysis, featuring the Constraint on Idiom Chunks, is provided in Section 4 and Section 5 concludes the paper.

 ## Idioms in syntactic argumentation

 The assumption under which idioms have been used in syntactic argumentation is that all constituent parts of an idiom must be adjacent at some part of the derivation.
 Thus, movement of an idiom part is possible, because it can proceed out of an idiom that was base-generated as a whole.
 Control or pronominal anaphora, on the other hand, require a part of an idiom to be base-generated outside of it, which prevents the idiomatic reading.

 However, other researchers have taken issue with this assumption. [@Ruwet:1991] and [@Nunberg:1994] have shown that idioms actually can participate in control.
-Examples of pronominal anaphora and control with idioms in English abound on the Internet (--), as shown in [@Bruening:2015].
+Examples of pronominal anaphora and control with idioms in English abound on the Internet (@br1--@br2), as shown in [@Bruening:2015].

-() I thought I would *miss the boat*, and miss **it** I did.
+(@br1) I thought I would *miss the boat*, and miss **it** I did.
-() The *plug* is waiting to be *pulled* once all the 5600 stock is gone... [@Bruening:2015]
+(@br2) The *plug* is waiting to be *pulled* once all the 5600 stock is gone... [@Bruening:2015]

-The examples above demonstrate that idiom parts can be anaphorically referred to () and bind the embedded PRO () with the idiomatic interpretation kept intact, contrary to what would be expected under the logic that the idiom test is built on.
+The examples above demonstrate that idiom parts can be anaphorically referred to (@br1) and bind the embedded PRO (@br2) with the idiomatic interpretation kept intact, contrary to what would be expected under the logic that the idiom test is built on.
 We now turn from the broad range of cases that are problematic for the idiom diagnostic to one specific case -- Russian control predicates.

 ## Aims of the paper